Mario Mandžukić: Dinamo Zagreb

 In the summer of 2007, Mandžukić was bought by the Croatian powerhouse Dinamo Zagreb for €1.3 million as a replacement for their Arsenal-bound star striker Eduardo da Silva.
 Upon his arrival, he managed to secure his spot in starting eleven, playing mostly in the position of second striker.
 On 4 October 2007, he put on an impressive performance against AFC Ajax in Amsterdam when he scored two goals in extra-time to secure Dinamo's 2–3 away win, as Dinamo qualified for the group stage of 2007–08 UEFA Cup.
 He finished his first season at Dinamo with 12 goals and 11 assists throughout 29 matches, but also had a poor discipline record, collecting eight yellow cards.

 He started the 2008–09 season with two goals against Linfield in a qualifier for the UEFA Cup.
 In the 2008–09 Prva HNL, Mandžukić was the league's top goalscorer, bagging 16 goals in 28 appearances.
 He also scored three goals in the season's UEFA Cup.
-This was the season of his rise in the Croatian national team as well, as he collected eight caps in 2010 FIFA World Cup qualifying matches.
+This was the season of his rise in the Croatia national team as well, as he collected eight caps in 2010 FIFA World Cup qualifying matches.
 After the 2008–09 season had finished, he was linked with German side Werder Bremen, but the €12 million offer was rejected by the Dinamo board, who were of opinion that Mandžukić's worth was at least €15 million.
 He started the 2009–10 season by scoring a goal in a Champions League play-off match against Red Bull Salzburg.
 Mandžukić received red card in the last minutes of the game.
 After he told the referee that he got hit by the bottle that somebody threw from the stands, he gave him his second yellow card and ruled him out of the game.
 On 17 September 2009, after Dinamo lost 2–0 at home to Anderlecht in Europa League, Mandžukić was controversially fined €100,000 after being accused of poor effort.
 It was the first time in the history of the club that a player was financially fined.
 On 20 September, Mandžukić captained Dinamo to a 6–0 victory against HNK Rijeka in Prva HNL.
 In a post–match interview, Mandžukić rejected any speculation about him leaving the club after the fine, stating that it was his childhood dream to captain the Dinamo side and that he gives his best in any match he plays for the club.
 During that season, he appeared in 24 league matches, scoring 14 goals.
 He appeared in five Europa League matches as well.